Event Date Details:

 Saturday, February 25

-Raised in San Diego, Tijuana, and Los Angeles, Rodriguez is a first generation Chicana and a third-generation artist.
+Raised in San Diego, Tijuana, and Los Angeles, Rodriguez is a first-generation Chicana and a third-generation artist.
 Her work investigates the methods and materials of painting across cultures and histories.
-Her Codex Rodriguez-Mondragón, with new additions created for the exhibition, is made up of a collection of maps and paintings about the intersections of history, social memory, contemporary politics, and cultural production.
+This presentation is her fourth solo museum exhibition.

 The exhibition is made possible through generous support from the Terra Foundation for American Art.